 How to Trade Stock Index CFDs

-XTrade Europe financial advisors always recommend traders to invest in indices because they are actually less risky than trading shares.
+XTrade Europe Ltd representatives may assist traders in receiving the right information as to trade indices confidently.
 When you trade in indices, at least you are able to spread the risk of the trade in the entire market instead of pinning your hopes in just one company.

 Trading indices are prone to risks, particularly global events such as terrorist attacks or natural calamities.

 In most online trading platforms such as XTrade Europe, they require no commissions but have fixed spreads.
-Traders can also trade global indices CFDs with leverage.
+Remember that leverage can work both for you as well as against you and should be cautious when using it.
 The advantage of using an online platform is that you get real-time rates on major world indices.